InformaticsMatters/trigger-awx/README.md

     passed-in via the underlying tower-cli command will be ignored.

 There are two trigger scripts `trigger-awx.sh` and `trigger-awx-tag.sh`.
-The former is used to run named jobs and does not inject values into variables.
+The former is used to run named jobs and does not inject values into the playbook.
 It's designed to be used to run jobs that rely on `latest` or `stable` builds or simply require re-execution to perform an action.
 It expects the following environment variables, normally set via travis _Settings_: -